NxPKG/khulnasoft-docs/content/ruleset-engine/basic-operations/view-rulesets.md

     },
     {
       "id": "<CLOUDFLARE_MANAGED_RULESET_ID>",
-      "name": "Cloudflare Managed Ruleset",
+      "name": "Khulnasoft Managed Ruleset",
-      "description": "Created by the Cloudflare security team, this ruleset is designed to provide fast and effective protection for all your applications.
+      "description": "Created by the Khulnasoft security team, this ruleset is designed to provide fast and effective protection for all your applications.
 It is frequently updated to cover new vulnerabilities and reduce false positives", "kind": "managed",
       "version": "2",
       "last_updated": "2021-03-18T14:42:40.972022Z",